harishkannan05/OverTheWire-Writeups/Bandit.md

   ```
   <img width="302" height="43" alt="image" src="https://github.com/user-attachments/assets/17c9d81f-3484-4a21-a82b-24c89c961f86" />

-  **Explaination:** Using the Relative/Absolute path ensures that files starting with `-` are properly referenced and avoids misinterpretation as an option or argument."
+  **Explanation:** Using the Relative/Absolute path ensures that files starting with `-` are properly referenced and avoids misinterpretation as an option or argument."
 </details>

 <details>